jbon/mechatronics-design-project/SolutionExercise6.md

 		separate magnets in two groups of size n/2 and n/2+1 recursion on the group 1
 	recursion on the group 2
 	insert cheapest link between one element of group 1 and group 2
 ```
 Issues:
 - how to separate the magnets into groups?
-- how to be sure we don't link three times the same node?
 - we need a function to make the recursion

-### Second try
+# Algorithm #2

+Improvements :
+- we cut along x axis
+- we formulated the algorithm as a recursive function

 ```
 function divideAndConquer(groupOfMagnets of size n)
     if n = 1